-The Fed also says it plans to keep the short-term interest rate it controls at a record low near zero until the unemployment rate falls below 6.5 percent, provided inflation remains under control.
-The unemployment rate ticked up in May to 7.6 percent, though it is down 0.6 percentage points in the past year.
+At its meeting in June, the Fed said it plans to keep the short-term interest rate it controls at a record low near zero until the unemployment rate falls below 6.5 percent, provided inflation remains under control.
+Unemployment is 7.6 percent.